ObengKojo23/world-billionaires-data-analysis/README.md

 7. **Region Mapping**:
    - A dictionary was created to map each country to its respective region (e.g., `France` to `Europe`, `India` to `Asia`).
 A new column, `region`, was added based on the `country_of_citizenship` column, providing a broader regional context for each billionaire's country.

-These data cleaning steps resulted in a well-structured dataset ready for analysis, with standardized column names, consistent date and currency formats, filled missing values, mapped regional information, and improved readability of categorical values.
+These data cleaning steps resulted in a well-structured dataset ready for full analysis and visualisation.

 ---

 ## Visualisation of Results

 ### 5.1 Who is the wealthiest person on the planet as at August 2023❓